mnh-jansson/m18-protocol/README.md

 **NOTE When using fake FT232 chips, break condition is not supported.
 The behaviour can be emulated by using the DTR line to pull the TX line low.**

+The voltage of the USB to Serial adapter should be 3.3V

 ![hardware](docs/wiring.png)

 ## Requirements